TimShawa/touchbuttons-plugin-godot3/README.md

 # touchbuttons-plugin-godot3
 This plugin for Godot Engine 3.x adds TouchBaseButton class and its subclasses.
-TouchButtons are roughly similar to its native BaseButton-deriver buttons but have some differences, such as:
+TouchButtons are roughly similar to its native BaseButton-derived buttons but have some differences, such as:

 - Most valuable difference: TouchButtons support multitouch.
 - There's no support of shortcuts, but it might be added in the future.